-College evaluation policies and practices recognize the unique aspects and requirements of the baccalaureate program.
-Cross-disciplinary and departmental collaboration occurred during the planning and evaluation process to develop scalable and appropriate learning and student support services.
-Additionally, resource allocation and management related to the baccalaureate program have been prioritized in terms of sustainable modeling.
+MJC evaluation policies and practices recognize the unique aspects and requirements of the baccalaureate program.
+Cross-disciplinary and departmental collaboration during the planning and evaluation process developed scalable and appropriate learning and student support services.
+Additionally, the College prioritized resource allocation and oversight for the baccalaureate program to establish a sustainable model.
 College constituents from all parts of the College have collaborated to develop upper division curriculum, identify specific support services for the targeted working adult student, and planning for the staffing and structural needs of the program (Task Force minutes)

 Analysis and Evaluation:

 The College continues to build capacity in gathering and analyzing data.
-College councils and committees implement strategies to improve services and programs based on evidence-based practices.
-These efforts are assessed and refined in many cases.
-Awareness of the importance of assessment that leads to improvement is increasing; however, the College recognizes that there is not a deep institutionalization of the process of evaluation.
+Awareness of the importance of assessment that increases institutional effectiveness is increasing; however, the College recognizes that there is not a deep institutionalization of the process of evaluation.
 New projects are sometimes implemented without a solid idea of what the measurable goals are and without identifying evaluation measures.
-The College will benefit from institutional processes that are widely adopted.
+The College will benefit from identifying and improving institutional effectiveness practices.
 With clear processes and training, the College will increase its ability to make improvements in measured, straightforward approaches.
-To address this need, an Actionable Improvement Plan was developed to increase capacity to assess and use results to improve institutional effectiveness and accomplishment of the mission.
+To address this need, the College identified an Actionable Improvement Plan to a) increase capacity to assess and analyze results, b) institute a clear cycle of evaluation for planning, assessment, and resource allocation, and c) improve the documentation of evaluation results and improvement plans that lead to increased institutional effectiveness and accomplishment of the mission.
+A clear process of assessment will be developed and approved by spring, 2018.

 Standard I.B.8